caniot/caniot_tools/Examples/UDS_FlashLoader_MQTT_OTA/README.md

 2. set MQTT_VARIANT_PUBLISCHER  to "0" in [CMakeLists.txt](./CMakeLists.txt) to build the subscriber Variant for CaniotBox 2, build again and flash it to  CaniotBox 2 .

+### Troubleshooting

+After flashing the BIN image, the SW should run correctly, but if the SW keeps doing reset loops forever, this means that the SW is running in some exception.
+In this Case we should bring the SW to factory image.
+TODO that: connect IO44(RXD0) to Ground for 10 Seconds and the SW will start from factory image. alternatively set `factory_reset_request` to 1 from the sdcard File  `Config/factory_reset.json`.

+Please check what is wrong in your new Image by doing debugging!!!, that helps you to identify and fix errors or bugs in your new code.

 ### Debugging